 We currently have one female lilac-breasted roller.
 She hatched in October 2003 and arrived here from Parc Paradiso, Belgium in December 2004.

-Our rollers can be found in our Brilliant Birds exhibit.
+Our lilac-breasted roller can been seen in our Brilliant Birds exhibit.

 The lilac-breasted roller (Coracias caudata) is found in East Africa, Ethiopia and Somalia, living in savannas, open brush and woodlands.
 It is a very vibrant bird, with multiple colours on its body.
 The head is green, the chin is white and the breast is lilac.
 Its back is brown while the outer tail feathers are black.
 The roller's underparts are greenish-blue with violet outer flight feathers, and their legs are greenish yellow.